opstic/gdclone/README.md

 Your files should be like this: `<Your GD folder>/Resources` -> `GDClone/assets/Resources`

-You'll also have to copy your `CCLocalLevels.dat` to the resources folder.
+You'll also have to copy your `CCLocalLevels.dat` to the `assets` folder.

 `%LOCALAPPDATA%/GeometryDash/CCLocalLevels.dat` -> `GDClone/assets/CCLocalLevels.dat`